DevHunterYZ/FaceRecognition/README.md

 # FaceRecognition
-Face recognition and imageclassification with OpenCV
+Face recognition and image classification with OpenCV